 The speed of sound in air (at sea level) is about 1220 km/h (760 mph or 340 meters per second).
 Compared to light waves, sound waves creep along at a snail's pace—about a million times slower.
 You see lightning much sooner than you hear it because the light waves reach you pretty much instantly, while the sound waves take about 5 seconds to cover each 1.6 km (1 mile).

-One thing to note about the speed of sound is that there's really no such thing!
-Sound travels at different speeds in solids, liquids, and gases and even its speed in one material can change.
-How fast it goes depends on the density of the medium (how much stuff there is there).
-Generally speaking, it's faster in solids than in liquids and faster in liquids than in gases: for example, sound travels about 15 times faster in steel than in air, and about four times faster in water than in air.
+One thing to note about the "speed of sound" is that there's really no such thing.
+Sound travels at different speeds in solids, liquids, and gases.
+It's generally faster in solids than in liquids and faster in liquids than in gases: for example, it goes about 15 times faster in steel than in air, and about four times faster in water than in air.
 That's why whales use sound to communicate over such long distances and why submarines use SONAR (sound navigation and ranging; a sound-based navigation system similar to radar only using sound waves instead of radio waves).
 It's also one of the reasons why it's very hard to figure out where the noise of a boat engine is coming from if you're swimming in the sea.

 Sound in practice

 Photo: Musical sound is arguably humankind's greatest invention.
 This superb Steinway

 grand piano dates from 1876 and sits in the amazing gallery at the National Trust's

 Sound is a hugely important part of life on Earth.
 Most animals listen out for noises—things that signal the possibility of eating or being eaten.
 Many creatures also exchange meaningful sounds, either to communicate with members of the same species or warn off predators and rivals.
 Humans have evolved this ability into spoken language (as a way of exchanging information) and music (essentially, a sound-based system for communicating emotion).